bitDecayGames/haxeflixel-template/README.md

 #### **Formatting**

 * This projects uses the [haxe-formatter](https://github.com/HaxeCheckstyle/haxe-formatter) package for formatting using default settings
-  * `format.sh` is a convenience script will perform the formatting
+  * `./bin/format.sh` is a convenience script will perform the formatting